opensearch-project/project-website/_posts/2023-12-07-semantic-options-benchmarks.md

 OpenSearch provides multiple options for enabling semantic search: 1.
 Local inference on data nodes, 2.
 Local inference on ML nodes, 3.
 Remote inference on data nodes, and 4.
 Remote inference on ML nodes.

-**Option 1: Local inference on data nodes**
+### Option 1: Local inference on data nodes

 With this option, both the Neural Search and ML Commons plugins reside on data nodes, just as any other plugin.
 Language models are loaded onto local data nodes, and inference is also executed locally.

 Ingestion flow: As illustrated in Figure 1, the Neural Search plugin receives ingestion requests through the ingestion pipeline.
 It sends the text blob to ML Commons to generate embeddings.
 ML Commons runs the inference locally and returns the generated embeddings.
 Neural Search then ingests the generated embeddings into a k-NN index.

 Query flow: For query requests, the Neural Search plugin also sends the query to ML Commons, which will inference locally and return an embedding.
 Upon receiving the embedding, Neural Search will create a vector search request and send it to the k-NN plugin, which will execute the query and return a list of document IDs.
 These document IDs will then be returned to the user.

 ![Figure 1: Local inference on data nodes](/assets/media/blog-images/2023-12-07-semantic-options-benchmarks/semantic-options-1.png)

-**Option 2: Local inference on ML nodes**
+### Option 2: Local inference on ML nodes

 With this option, dedicated ML nodes are set up to perform all ML-related tasks, including inference for language models.
 Everything else is identical to option 1.
-In both the ingestion and query flows, the inference request to generate embeddings will now be sent to the ML Commons plugin, which resides on a dedicated ML node instead of on a data node, as shown in Figure 2.
+In both the ingestion and query flows, the inference request to generate embeddings will now be sent to the ML Commons plugin, which resides on a dedicated ML node instead of on a data node, as shown in following figure:
 ![Figure 2: Local inference on ML nodes](/assets/media/blog-images/2023-12-07-semantic-options-benchmarks/semantic-options-2.png)

-**Option 3: Remote inference on data nodes**
+### Option 3: Remote inference on data nodes

 This option was introduced in OpenSearch 2.9 with the ML extensibility feature.
 With this option, you use the ML connector to integrate with a remote server (outside of OpenSearch) for model inference (for example, SageMaker).
-Again, everything else is identical to option 1, except the inference requests are now forwarded by ML Commons to the remote SageMaker endpoint through an ML connector, as shown in Figure 3.
+Again, everything else is identical to option 1, except the inference requests are now forwarded by ML Commons to the remote SageMaker endpoint through an ML connector, as shown in following figure:

 ![Figure 3: Remote inference on data nodes](/assets/media/blog-images/2023-12-07-semantic-options-benchmarks/semantic-options-3.png)

-**Option 4: Remote inference on ML nodes**
+### Option 4: Remote inference on ML nodes

-This option is a combination of options 2 and 3, so it still uses remote inference but also uses a dedicated ML node to host ML Commons, as shown in Figure 4.
+This option is a combination of options 2 and 3, so it still uses remote inference but also uses a dedicated ML node to host ML Commons, as shown in following figure:

 ![Figure 4: Remote inference on ML nodes](/assets/media/blog-images/2023-12-07-semantic-options-benchmarks/semantic-options-4.png)

 Each of the four options presents some pros and cons: